ombade/flickart_review_scraping/README.md

 I invite you all to check out the live version of my project at: http://webscrapingflikart-env.eba-3ddsmpz3.us-east-1.elasticbeanstalk.com/

-For those who are interested in exploring the technical details and code implementation, feel free to visit my GitHub repository: [[GitHub Repo](https://your-github-repo-url.com)](https://github.com/ombade)
+For those who are interested in exploring the technical details and code implementation, feel free to visit my GitHub repository: https://github.com/ombade

 ## Get Inspired!